mjemons/mjemons/README.md

 ### Hi there 👋

-I am Martin, a student in Computational Biology and Bioinformatics at the Swiss Federal Institute of Technology in Zurich (ETHZ).
+I am Martin, a PhD student in Epidemiology and Biostatistics at the University of Zurich (UZH).

 🌱 I’m currently deepening my understanding in ML, AI and various topics connected to Computational Biology and enjoy coding in C++, Python and R.